LIGO: Advanced LIGO

-The second observing run (O2) ran from 30 November 2016 to 25 August 2017, with Livingston achieving 15–25% sensitivity improvement over O1, and with Hanford's sensitivity similar to O1.
+The second observing run (O2) ran from November 30, 2016 to August 25, 2017, with Livingston achieving 15–25% sensitivity improvement (100 Mpc) over O1, and with Hanford's sensitivity similar to O1.
 In this period, LIGO saw several further gravitational wave events: GW170104 in January; GW170608 in June; and five others between July and August 2017.
 Several of these were also detected by the Virgo Collaboration.
 Unlike the black hole mergers which are only detectable gravitationally, GW170817 came from the collision of two neutron stars and was also detected electromagnetically by gamma ray satellites and optical telescopes.

-The third run (O3) began on 1 April 2019 and was planned to last until 30 April 2020; in fact it was suspended in March 2020 due to COVID-19.
-On 6 January 2020, LIGO announced the detection of what appeared to be gravitational ripples from a collision of two neutron stars, recorded on 25 April 2019, by the LIGO Livingston detector.
+The third run (O3), with a sensitivity of 111-134 Mpc, began on April 1, 2019 and was planned to last until April 30, 2020; in fact it was suspended in March 2020 due to COVID-19.
+On January 6, 2020, LIGO announced the detection of what appeared to be gravitational ripples from a collision of two neutron stars, recorded on April 25, 2019, by the LIGO Livingston detector.
 Unlike GW170817, this event did not result in any light being detected.
 Furthermore, this is the first published event for a single-observatory detection, given that the LIGO Hanford detector was temporarily offline at the time and the event was too faint to be visible in Virgo's data.

-The fourth observing run (O4) was planned to start in December 2022, but was postponed until 24 May 2023.
-O4 is projected to continue until February 2025.
-As of O4, the interferometers are operating at a sensitivity of 155 Mpc, within the design sensitivity range of 160 Mpc for binary neutron star events.
+The fourth observing run (O4) was planned to start in December 2022, but was postponed until May 24, 2023, concluding on November 18, 2025.
+During O4 the interferometers operated at a sensitivity of 155 Mpc, within the design sensitivity range of 160 Mpc for binary neutron star events.

-The fifth observing run (O5) is projected to begin in late 2025 or in 2026.
+As of September 2026, plans and timeline for the fifth observing run (O5) are still being refined (tentatively 2029 onwards).
+An intermediate observing run, designated IR1 (Intermediate Run 1), is currently planned beginning early- to mid-November of 2026 and is expected to last 6 months.
+During this run, both LIGO detectors are expected to be operating, with Virgo and KAGRA joining if they are available.